is6481/lab2/README.md

 Instructions
 ============

-For the strategic objective of increasing monthly per-customer revenue, provide a written description of the following.
+For the strategic objective of **increasing monthly per-customer revenue**, provide a written description of the following.

 -   One or two initiatives you plan on executing to meet the objectives.
 -   For each initiative list the following.
-    -   Two or three metrics that will measure the effectiveness of the initiatives.
+    -   Three or four metrics that will measure the effectiveness of the initiatives.
+(At least one needs to be **per-customer revenue**)
     -   Note how the suggested metrics might be gamed by the business.
 -   Look through the list of tables and think through how they might need to be combined to create the metrics you have described.